Nyssa sylvatica: Distribution and habitat

+In Mexico it is a common species in montane cloud forests, particularly in moist or riparian habitats, between 1,000 and 2,200 m in elevation.

 Ecology

-Nyssa sylvatica is found in a variety of upland and wetland habitats in its extensive range.
-Its flowers are an important source of honey and its fruits are important to many birds and mammals.
+The flowers are an important source of nectar and its fruits are important to many birds and mammals.
 Hollow trunks provide nesting or denning opportunities for bees and various mammals.
-It is the longest living non-clonal flowering plant in Eastern North America, capable of obtaining ages of over 650 years.
+It is among the longest living non-clonal flowering plants in eastern North America, capable of obtaining ages of over 650 years.